Do you know what it means to “finish well”?

 Third child: I know that you love what you do.

-Then nothing but crickets.
-No matter what I asked them, they could not say anything further.
+Then, nothing but crickets.
+No matter how I prompted them , they could not say anything further about me.

-And it was my defining moment, my turning point.
-I never wanted my kids to only be able to say that I loved my job and not be able to describe me in any other ways non-physically.
+And it was my defining moment- it was my turning point.
+For the first time in my life, I realized that my work goals had become more of a priority for me than my values, and this had seeped out into my personal life.
+I never wanted my kids to only be able to say that I loved my job and not be able to describe me in any other ways non-physically, but this was the reality I was facing.

 Learning to e-value-ate our priorities

 What answer was I expecting from my children?
 I’m not sure.
-But it got me thinking about my values…and how I project them to the people in my life.
+But their answers got me thinking about my values.
+More than that, it made me think about how I project my values to the people in my life.

-I was having a crisis.
-And the key to coping with it was to find a way to leverage the opportunity the crisis provided.
+To be quite honest, I was having a crisis.
+Thankfully, my decades of experience helped me know how to cope- I knew that the key to coping with this critical moment was to find a way to leverage the opportunity it provided.

-Being exposed as a work-obsessed father was a wake-up call for me, but for you, it might be discovering that your team can’t relate to your work ethic, your motives…they might not understand your personal or company values.
-The company culture is rooted in “action”…
+Being exposed by my children as a work-obsessed father was a wake-up call for me.
+For you, your moment of crisis might be different.
+For example, your moment of crisis might be discovering that your team can’t relate to your work ethic or your motives.
+They might not understand your personal or company values.
+While you might be doing your best to embody, the company culture might be rooted in “action” more than the company’s actual values…

-How do “action” assessments get rooted in the normal evaluation process?
-It’s simple.
+If that’s the case, how do these “action” assessments get rooted during a normal evaluation process?
+It’s simple:

 First, you’re encouraged to list out the different options for your business or your role in it.
 Then, you identify the best or more preferable options.
 Next, you ask how it will impact other people.
 How will other people feel if you do/take this action?
 Then you do it.

-We all know of companies that spend thousands of dollars working on their mission, vision, and value statements, yet the result is a website or brochure that says one thing and a team that says another.
+We all know of companies that spend thousands of dollars working on their mission, vision, and “value statements”, yet the result of all of this effort is just a website or brochure that says one thing and the way everyone works together says another.

-The thing I’ve learned in 30-plus years of crisis work is that every person and organization has moments like a tea bag in hot water when what’s inside always leaks out!
+The thing I’ve learned in 30-plus years of crisis work is that every person and organization has moments when– like a tea bag in hot water– what’s inside leaks out!
+If you don’t take the time before a crisis to center your organizational goals around your values instead of around action assessments, you might be surprised and even embarrassed at what happens in the midst of a crisis.

 Check your values on your bank statement and in your calendar